 - What are your responsibilities?

-– Our team is tasked to identify if a significant resource is present, as well as to collect and analyze samples within the area.
+– Our team is accountable for identifying if a significant resource is present, as well as to collect and analyze samples within the area of research.

 - What do you like about your job?

--The best thing about my job is that I could travel and discover places in which I otherwise wouldn’t
+–The best thing about my job is that I can travel and discover places in which I otherwise would not be able to see.

 5. What do you dislike about your job?

-Conducting projects in far-flung areas means being away from my family for several days.
-This time, I couldn’t spend time with my wife and kids.
+-Conducting projects in far-flung areas means being away from my family for several days.
+Thus, I don’t spend a lot of time with my wife and kids.
 I miss them so much.

 6. How many hours do you work each day?

--When I am in a field work; we spend several hours traveling to the area, the survey usually last for a couple of days sometimes in a weeks’ time.
-When there is no field work, I work the usual 8am to 5pm office work.
+-When I am out in the field work, I spend several hours traveling to the area, then the survey usually lasts for a couple of days, and sometimes – even weeks.
+When there is no fieldwork, I usually work from 8 am to 5 pm at the office.

 7.What would be your ideal job?

--My ideal job would be something that always brings something new, not a repetitive monotonous work.
-I get to do what I have to do and be good at it, but nevertheless provide adequate returns to my personal life.
+-My ideal job is be something that always brings something new to life, not a repetitive monotonous work.
+I am good at my responsibilities, but I also expect some pleasant moments at my workplace.